Marine Biodiversity

 ・Monitoring and management of Marine Protected Areas in the NOWPAP region(2013)

 Mapseagrass is a multi-institutional project involving international organizations, universities, research institutions, NGOs, and companies, aimed at understanding the transformation of seagrass habitats through nearly real-time mapping using satellite data.
 It also provides a mapping application that combines satellite imagery with field-based information and Google Earth Engine.
+For information on the observation methods for seagrass mapping and how to use the app, please see the detailed explanations on the site.

 It is estimated that 110 square kilometers of seagrass are lost annually worldwide.
 Moreover, the seagrass in the North Pacific region, including the NOWPAP sea area, is among the most endangered on the planet.
 Under the framework of NOWPAP, CEARAC collaborates with researchers from China, Japan, Korea, and Russia to understand the causes of seagrass loss in the NOWPAP sea area by sharing and publishing information on seagrass distribution.